George0417/newbie-on-machine-learning/clean the text.md

 data.head()
  '''
+'''

->label              body_text                            body_text_clean                                   body_text_tokenized                          body_text_nostop
+label              body_text                            body_text_clean
- ham      I've been searching for % the right words     Ive been searching for the right words     [Ive,been,searching,for,the,right,words]        [Ive,searching,right,words]
+ ham      I've been searching for % the right words     Ive been searching for the right words

+               body_text_tokenized                       body_text_nostop
+ [Ive,been,searching,for,the,right,words]        [Ive,searching,right,words]

+ '''